bhisaac/5eFP/5eFP-SRD.md

 **_Proficiencies_.** If you are proficient with a game feature, you can use it without penalty and add LEVEL to any attack or ability check you make using it.
 You can only add LEVEL to a proficiency once.

 **_Recall (Cooldown)_.** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
 All PCs instantly Recall when completing this ritual or whenever the time marker reaches 8.
-A game feature with the Recall keyword means the feature's effects persist until you Recall.
+A game feature with the Recall keyword persists until you Recall.

 **_Rest (Cooldown 2)_.** While deployed and not in an encounter, a group can choose to take a rest.
 A rest is a brief period of downtime, at least 1 hour long, during which a creature does nothing more strenuous than eating, drinking, reading, and tending to wounds.
 At the end of a rest, a creature discards up to LEVEL wounds and regains all uses of game features with the rest keyword.
 If a number follows the rest keyword, it represents the number of times the game feature can be used between rests, but no more than once per turn.
 Finishing a rest advances the time marker.